 The extensive information for card holders according to Art.
 13 and 14 GDPR and the recommendation of the Federal Association of electronic cash networks operators e.V.
 (BecN) can be found here:

-The regulations listed in the appendix apply to ec direct debit payments made via InterCard (ec debit card payments and signature-based payments).
+The regulations as recommended to the merchants in the following appendix apply to ec direct debit payments made via InterCard (ec debit card payments and signature-based payments).

 Receipt text for ec direct debit (ELV) via InterCard (PDF, 83.86 KB)